 Every king, civilization, and country has its own era in which it was influential, progressive and revered.
 This same theory applies to sports and games …

-Like everything else in this world chess continues to evolve through a kind of arms race.
+Chess is just like anything else.
+It continues to evolve through a kind of arms race.
 Many a conventional main line of the past has been refuted and tossed aside.
 With every problem that is solved, a new question is posed.
-How to rebutt the rebuttal.
+How to rebutt the rebuttal?

 We like to think that the Romantic Era never completely died.
 We appreciate those fantastic tactical combos when they still pop up amid all of the sensible positional science.